Safewhere/kombit-oidc/src/CSharp/Wpf/KombitWpfOIDC/README.md

 ## Provisioning Data

-When configuring the OIDC connection in your identity provider, use the appropriate redirect URI:
+When configuring the OIDC connection in your Identify tenant, use the appropriate redirect URI:

 - **Custom Scheme**: `wpfoidc://callback`
 - **HTTP Loopback**: `http://127.0.0.1:44038/` (or your configured port)